locationtech/geomesa/docs/user/datastores/runtime_config.rst

 Ensure the file is available at the root level of the classpath.
 In the GeoMesa command-line tools, place it in the ``conf`` folder.
 For GeoServer, place it under ``geoserver/WEB-INF/classes``.

-Each tools distribution contains a template file with the default settings at ``conf/geomesa-site.xml.template``.
+Each tools distribution contains a template file at ``conf/geomesa-site.xml.template`` that can be used as a starting point.
 Do not modify this file directly as it is never read;
 instead copy the desired configurations into ``geomesa-site.xml``.

 By default, system properties set through command line parameters will take precedence over the